shahian/18-Key-Design-Patterns/README.md

 ### singleton
 Singleton is a design pattern in object-oriented programming that ensures that only one instance of a class is created and made available to the entire system.
 It guarantees that the class has only one instance, and provides a global point of access to that instance.

+The Singleton pattern is often used in situations where a single instance of a class needs to coordinate actions across an entire system.
+For example, a logging system that needs to record events from multiple parts of a program would benefit from having a single, globally accessible instance that could coordinate those events.
+Another example might be a database connection pool that needs to manage connections across multiple threads.

 ***